puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

     - "wq\r"
 {% endtask %}

-While puppet apply with the `-e` flag can be handy for quick one-liners, you can pass an `--execute` (incidentally, also shortened to `-e`) flag to the `puppet resource` tool to edit and apply changes to a resource.
+Though you could add a comment with the `puppet apply -e`, you'd have to cram the whole resource declaration into one line, and you wouldn't be able to see the current state of the resource before making your changes.
+Luckily, the `puppet resource` tool can also take a `-e` flag.
+This will drop the current state of a resource into a text editor where you can make any changes you like.

+Let's give it a try:

     puppet resource -e user galatea

-You'll see the same output for this resource as before, but this time it will be opened in a text editor (vim, by default).
+You should see the same output for this resource as before, but this time it will be opened in a text editor (Vim, by default).
 To add a *comment* attribute, insert a new line to the resource's list of attribute value pairs.
 (If you're not used to Vim, note that you must use the `i` command to enter insert mode before you can insert text.)

     comment => 'Galatea of Cyprus',

-Save and exit (`esc` to return to command mode, and `:wq` in vim), and the resource declaration will be applied with the added comment.
+Save and exit (`ESC` to return to command mode, and `:wq` to save and exit Vim), and the resource declaration will be applied with the added comment.
 If you like, use the `puppet resource` tool again to inspect the result.

-{% aside Quest Progress %}
-Have you noticed that when you successfully finish a task, the 'completed tasks' in the lower right corner of your terminal increases?
-Remember, you can also check your progress by entering the following command:

-    quest --progress

-{% endaside %}

-## The Resource Abstraction Layer

-As we mentioned at the beginning of this quest, Puppet takes the descriptions expressed by resource declarations and uses *providers* specific to the operating system to realize them.
-These providers abstract away the complexity of managing diverse implementations of resource types on different systems.
-As a whole, we call this system of resource types and providers the **Resource Abstraction Layer** or **RAL**.

-In the case of users, Puppet can use providers to manage users with LDAP, Windows ADSI, AIX, and several other providers depending on a node's system.
-Similarly, when you wish to install a package, you can stand back and watch Puppet figure out whether to use 'yum', 'apt', 'rpm', or one of several other providers for package management.
-This lets you set aside the implementation-related details of managing the resources, such as the names of commands (is it `adduser` or `useradd`?), arguments for the commands, and file formats, and lets you focus on the end result.

 ## Review